dihedral_coeff N args

 Specify the dihedral force field coefficients for one or more dihedral types.
 The number and meaning of the coefficients depends on the dihedral style.
 Dihedral coefficients can also be set in the data file read by the read_data command or in a restart file.

 N can be specified in one of two ways.
-An explicit numeric value can be used, as in the 1st example above.
+An explicit numeric value can be used, as in the first example above.
 Or a wild-card asterisk can be used to set the coefficients for multiple dihedral types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of dihedral types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using a dihedral_coeff command can override a previous setting for the same dihedral type.
 For example, these commands set the coeffs for all dihedral types, then overwrite the coeffs for just dihedral type 2: